 In some cases, the standards set forth by regulators or certification organizations offer guidance on how to go about outsourcing your IT.
 For instance, under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), covered entities must use contracts called business associate agreements before they can turn over protected health information to a third-party company.

-Whether it’s the General Data Protection Regulation, HIPAA, the International Organization for Standardization, or any regulator, you should know what is necessary for continued compliance and ensure that all required processes, technologies, and systems are still in place when you outsource your IT tasks.
+When you hire a front-end or back-end developer, Python or Java developer, whether it’s the General Data Protection Regulation, HIPAA, the International Organization for Standardization, or any regulator, you should know what is necessary for continued compliance and ensure that all required processes, technologies, and systems are still in place when you outsource your IT tasks.

 After You’ve Outsourced